 Sun-Dried Tomato Tapenade is a perfect combination of sweet, hot and tangy flavours.
 This makes a flavoursome spread as an appetizer on bread slices or in sandwiches.

 Having warmer days outside makes us crave for lighter foods.
-Our lunch or dinner could be a simple Turkish Style Potato Salad or Bulgur Salad on such days.
+Our lunch or dinner could be a simple Turkish Style Potato Salad or Fresh Green Olive Salad on such days.
 We love to put these in airtight containers and take them to our favourite picnic area when we have time.
 When I feel lazy even to prepare a salad, it’s great to know that we have some sun-dried tomato tapenade in the refrigerator.
 I just grab the jar, a French baguette and some cheese to put our small picnic basket.

 Where to Use Sun-Dried Tomato Tapenade

 This sun-dried tomato tapenade recipe is our new favorite spread that satisfies all our taste buds.
 The use of this spread is endless.
 You can use it in pasta, sandwiches, salads or on bread slices or crackers to make the easiest snack.